 What does affordable coverage mean to you?

-If your share of the health insurance premiums through your employer is more than 9.5% of your income, you can get health insurance through the Health Insurance Marketplace, the website where you can get coverage when a more affordable plan isn’t available to you.
-When this is the case, you’re eligible for the Premium Tax Credit to manage the cost.
+If your share of the health insurance premiums through your employer is more than 9.61% of your 2022 income, you can get health insurance through the Health Insurance Marketplace, the website where you can get coverage when a more affordable plan isn’t available to you.
+When this is the case, you are likely eligible for the Premium Tax Credit to help pay the cost.

-But if your employer offers health insurance that is equal to or less than 9.5% of your income, you can’t claim the tax credit if you buy through the Marketplace instead, a choice you might make if purchasing a policy there would be less expensive or offers better coverage than your employer-sponsored options.
+But if your employer offers health insurance that is equal to or less than 9.61% of your 2022 income, you can’t claim the premium tax credit if you buy through the Marketplace instead, a choice you might make if purchasing a policy there would be less expensive or offers better coverage than your employer-sponsored options.

 There’s a family affordability glitch